webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-applied-webrtc.md

 ### Broadcasting

-WebRTC can also be used to broadcast video streams in a one-to-many configuration.
+WebRTC can also be used to broadcast video streams one-to-many.

 ### Remote Control
 ### File-Transfer